brbaso/ld-assignment-uploads-ctrl/readme.txt

 * will prevent logged in Users to upload an Assignment which does not fit limitations defined by administrator.
 * provides a Settings screen in wp-admin: LearnDash LMS -> LDAUC Setings
 * allows an admin to set Assignment upload limitations: max. file size, allowed file extensions and max. number of uploaded files for Lessons/Topics
+* allows you to adjust and additionally style the 'bad' upload Notice page and upload Assignment section information in your Topics and Lessons
+* allows you to make Template override folder in your Theme and make layout and style there, keeping them update safe ...

 == Installation ==